 By Abigail Baker

 Karena and Katrina, founders of Tone It Up, are real life best friends and business partners.
-You may recognize them from the pages of SELF Magazine, Vogue, In Style, and Shape, the shelves of Target or you may have seen them featured on Oprah, Ellen or Extra TV, but there are some things you may not know about these two.
+You may recognize them from SELF Magazine, Forbes, Vogue, In Style, and Shape, the shelves of Target or you may have seen them featured on Oprah, Ellen or Extra TV, but there are some things you may not know about these two.
 Karena and Katrina are putting a fresh face on health and fitness; Jane Fonda calls them the “New Faces of Fitness”, SELF calls them the “Top Motivators” and Marie Claire names them the ‘Power Duo’.
 Their hardcore following and influence over the globe is infectious and Karena and Katrina are well on their way to building an enterprise of products and media, branding themselves as the ‘it-girls’ of anything and everything.

 When Tone It Up asked me to write their company bio, I gladly accepted to meet them at their office.
 On my way I stopped at a Jamba Juice in hopes to impress them with my healthy smoothie.
 While ordering, I looked down and to my surprise their faces were there on the cover of Competitor Magazine.
 I guess it’s true that once you hear about something on its way up, it pops up everywhere.
 I became very excited to interview them.